Maltese heraldry: History

 Most of these early titles and their corresponding coat of arms were feudal titles granted for military service to the crown, with some others being purchased.

 All except two of these Maltese ancient feudal titles are now extinct, with the earliest surviving one dating back to the Kingdom of Sicily in 1350.

 With decline in the use of armour, the original purpose of heraldry grew fainter as the centuries passed by.
 However its presence had become deeply rooted in society, hence its persistence to this day.
 Arms started to be granted not only to aristocrats but also to people of stature as means of identification in times of high illiteracy.

 The majority of the titles still used in Malta today were created during the period of the Knights of St. John.
 These titles were mostly nominally feudal; a few were actually tied to estates already held by the grantee, e.g., Tabria, Gomerino, delle Mori (Catena), and other foreign titles were simply recognized by the Grandmasters.
 Most of these titles were purchases.

 Under Napoleon's revolutionary government between 1798 and 1800, heraldry was abolished and most existing patents were burned.
 With the subsequent arrival of the British however, Malta's indigenous nobility resurfaced.
 The controversial Royal Commission Report of 1878 created The Maltese Nobility.

 Some later titles were created by reigning Pontiffs.
-Subsequently, 'bona fide' foreign titles have also been created by other sources who legally held the Fons Honorum.
+Subsequently, 'bona fide' foreign titles have also been created by other sources who held the Fons Honorum.

 Maltese titles can be inherited in different ways, as there is no general Salic law in Malta.
 Some can even be inherited by nomination.

 In 1975, the Ġieħ ir-Repubblika Act removed official state recognition of all nobility titles, but their use is not banned by law, and they are freely used in Malta.
 The abundance of heraldic material on several Maltese buildings, churches, monuments, and documents attests to the sustained importance of this institution throughout our history and thus the need for its study and protection as a means of analysing Maltese society.